thomasclarke1969/documentation/websdk/tutorials/messages.md

 });
 ```

+> Note: conversationId will be of the form layer:///conversations/UUID

 Whenever the Conversation changes, the Message Query's `update` method is called providing it with a new Query Predicate.
 Each time the Predicate changes, new data is loaded from the server, triggering the `change` event handler that renders our Message List.

 You should be able to run this app and see your Message List Panel rendering when you select a Conversation.